Infineon/mtb-examples-CYBT-213043-MESH-btsdk-mesh-demo/mesh-demo/on_off_switch/read_me.txt

 #define LOW_POWER_NODE 1

 Features demonstrated
- - Button usage on the CYBT-213043-MESH EZ-BT Mesh Evaluation Kit / CYW920819EVB-02 Evaluation Kit
+ - Button usage on the WICED Kit
  - Controlling of a BLE Mesh light bulb using BLE Mesh On/Off messages

 See chip specific readme for more information about the BT SDK.